Deprecated features

 reconnect (since 9.2)

-The reconnect option only allows specifiying second granularity timeouts, which is not enough for all types of use cases, use reconnect-ms instead.
+The reconnect option only allows specifying second granularity timeouts, which is not enough for all types of use cases, use reconnect-ms instead.

 Net device options